dabit3/aws-appsync-react-workshop/README.md

 ####  GraphQL Type level authorization with the @auth directive

+For authorization rules, we can start using the `@auth` directive.

 What if you'd like to have a `Comment` type that could only be updated or deleted by the creator of the `Comment` but can be read by anyone?

-We could use the following type:
+We could use the following updated type:

 ```graphql
 type Comment @model @auth(rules: [